Blue Eyed Mama's Blog – Family Recipes, Crafts, and Homeschool Ideas

 Is This Safe?

-Some may not think that using Easter eggs for deviled eggs is safe, but if eggs are refrigerated, handled carefully, and not left outside long… using these eggs are fine.
+Some may not think that using Easter eggs for deviled eggs is safe, but if eggs are refrigerated, handled carefully, and not left outside long… using these eggs is fine.
 If you hide eggs the night before… I wouldn’t recommend doing this and would say buy eggs just for this, but most eggs are boiled, dyed, refrigerated, hidden for less than an hour, and then refrigerated again… I think that counts as safe.

 Remember that using clean, boiled eggs allows you to reuse the dye, and the vinegar does not change or hurt the taste of the eggs, as many people even add it to their deviled egg recipe.